stealthBS/demo1-repo/Alarms.md

 | 5 PM | Workout-3 | EveryDay | - It's time to do a final Cardio/Abs/Kegel workout before sleep |

 - Sir! there's no point to continuing sleeping anymore.
-- Waking up early doesn't means sleeping less or compromising with sleep, it means sleep 8 hours or as much as you want, but wakeup early in the morning without feeling sleepy any more.
-So here we need to sleep too early to wake up too early, that's it simple, it required more discipline and need to have more control on social media & screentime.
+- Waking up early doesn't means sleeping less or compromising with sleep and live a boring/tired day, it means sleep 8 hours or as much as you want, but wakeup early in the morning without feeling sleepy any more.
+So here we need to sleep too early to wake up too early, that simple it's, it required more discipline and need to have more control on social media & screentime.
 - IN THIS CASE : If we don't have habit of early morning wakingup, then if we are sleeping for 7 hours, we need 8 hours duration of sleep, so that in 1st 1 Hour we will feeling sleep & going to sleep, and the remaining 7 hours we'll be actual sleeping, and this counts 7 hours of sleep.
 And in the morning the body will automatically get up without any lazziness.
 - Sunlight exposure for vitaminD before bathing is consider more safer choice.
 But 30min to 2hrs also recommended to wait after the sunlight exposure so that vitaminD get absorb in a good amoount.
 - Alert types :